AustinTSchaffer/DailyProgrammer/LeetCode/ConstructBinaryTreeFromInorderAndPostorderTraversal/Readme.md

   the current node.
 Recurse using the left halves of preorder/postorder.
 - If any in the right half of preorder, create a treenode, set it as "right" on the current node.
 Recurse using the right halves of preorder/postorder.

+This solution works, but it's a bit space and time inefficient.
+Slicing Python lists creates new lists, copying the object ids or primitive values from one list to another.
+It would be advantageous to rewrite the recursive function so it kept track of beginning and ending indexes of the sub-lists, making space complexity linear with the depth of the tree, as opposed to quadratic with the depth of the tree.
+The hard part about this new approach would be correctly performing those calculations each time and debugging it if you got it wrong the first time.